 An eBook copy of the workbook and the data files will be sent to you prior to the start of the class.

-Who Should Attend the Adobe Acrobat Professional DC training class?
+Who should attend an Adobe Acrobat Pro training class?

 This class is designed for someone who is comfortable using their computer, but is new (or fairly new) to using Acrobat Professional.
 It is also appropriate for those who are comfortable making basic PDFs, but do not feel confident editing and enhancing existing PDFs, or repurposing content.

 We will address how to create good PDFs from the Microsoft Office applications, as well as the Adobe Creative Cloud applications, and the Adobe Technical Communication Suite applications.

 Students attending this training class should already have a solid understanding of their operating system (Mac or Windows), know how to use their keyboard and mouse, and how to drag a program from one window to the other on a dual monitor system.
 They should understand how to open programs, open, save and close files, and how to locate files on their computers.
 This is an introductory class, so no prior knowledge of Adobe Acrobat is required.

 Creating Adobe PDF files

 Easily create PDF files from existing files, such as Microsoft Word documents, web pages, scanned documents, and images.
 Learn to convert scanned images into searchable text, reduce the size of a PDF, and convert multiple files at one time.